Cairo at a Glance

 Employment Matters for Expats in Cairo

-Dear Readers, due to the continued turmoil Cairo and all of Egypt have been experiencing for the past years, with no clear end in sight for the foreseeable future, there is no way for us to ensure the factual information contained in this article series is up-to-date.
-Cairo should not be considered a safe destination for expatriates at the moment (August 2013).
-This current version of the article was accurate as at August 2011.
-As soon as the political and social situation in Egypt stabilizes, we will return to our usual update schedule.
+Due to the continuous turmoil Cairo and all of Egypt have been experiencing for the past years, there is no way for us to ensure that all the factual information contained in this article series is accurate and up-to-date.
+Some parts of Egypt, including some neighborhoods of Cairo, should not be considered a safe destination for expatriates at the moment (September 2014).
 Thank you for your understanding!

-Many nations have realized Egypt’s economic potential, therefore establishing chambers of Commerce in Cairo.
-Everyone who’s interested in working in Cairo can find help and guidance as well as many job listings there.
-Chambers of Commerce are highly valuable stepping stones on the path towards working in Cairo, and they should be among your preferred sources of information.
+Many nations have realized Egypt’s economic potential, therefore establishing chambers of commerce in Cairo.
+Everyone who is interested in working in Cairo can find help and guidance as well as many job listings there.
+Chambers of commerce are highly valuable stepping stones on the path towards working in Cairo, and they should be among your preferred sources of information.